-Standing on the western edge of downtown, Adrian’s Place is a popular lunch spot with locals.
-Owner and cook Martha Williams took over the restaurant in November 2010.
+Standing on the western edge of downtown, Martha’s Favorites is a popular lunch spot with locals.
+Owner and cook Martha Williams took over the restaurant, Adrian’s Place, in November 2010 and relocated across the street in 2023 under a new name.
 Serving a buffet of Southern and soul food classics, this meat plus three dining establishment is a mainstay of Madison eateries.
 Popular with locals, Fish Friday’s flakey fried catfish hook’s the taste buds and reels people back week after week.

 R+B Café, opened in July 2019 by owner Germaine Bly, is the newest soul food restaurant on the block.
 Located less than a mile from Madison’s square in the Canaan Historic Neighborhood, the café’s front porch and rocking chairs invite you to come in and relax.
 It only takes one bite to know why the hearty macaroni and cheese and daily specials have people talking.